Blog

 Improved productivity means increased output for the same amount of work – or less.
 And understanding productivity helps you see what may be preventing employees from completing tasks on time.

-The Intersection of Knowledge and Productivity
+The intersection of knowledge and productivity

 At the heart of knowledge management is the understanding that knowledge is a key contributor to productivity.
 When team members have easy access to the organization's collective intelligence, they can perform tasks more efficiently, solve problems more creatively, and innovate more effectively.
-Knowledge productivity, therefore, is the measure of how effectively an organization's knowledge is utilized to improve performance and outputs.

 How knowledge management impacts productivity